 The article offers recommendations intended to address many of the same concerns of ethnoracial teacher diversity and equity literacy among pre- and in-service teachers.

 - A Promising Path Toward Equity

-This article describes a project that was completed to offer tools developed for professional learning for principals, teachers, and support staff to lead with SEL, implement restorative practices, and move toward equity.
+This article describes a project that was completed to offer tools developed for professional learning for principals, teachers, and support staff to lead with social emotional learning (SEL), implement restorative practices, and move toward equity.